trnorrgard/DS4002Project3/README.md

 <a href="https://docs.google.com/document/d/11cU7nqI3JRLWg_q3YEi7KPrpV0kIyKl-Ys7Mo45bJ3E/edit">Milestone 2</a>

 ### Acknowledgements
-We would like to thank Professor Alonzi and our TA Harsh for their help and guidance with this project :)
+Thank you to Professor Alonzi and our TA Harsh for your help and guidance with this project :)

 ### References